Quadratic variation and quadratic roughness

 \subsection{Local time}

-Pathwise analogues of (semimartingale) local time have been considered in \cite{bertoin1987,perkowski2019,davis2014,kim2019,perkowski2015,wuermli1980} in the context of extension of F\"ollmer's pathwise Ito formula to convex functions or functions with Sobolev regularity.
-In the aforementioned studies, local time of a path is constructed as a limit of a sequence of discrete approximations along a sequence of time partitions.
+Pathwise analogues of (semimartingale) local time have been considered in \cite{bertoin1987,perkowski2019,davis2014,kim2019,perkowski2015,wuermli1980} in the context of Tanaka-type formulas for convex functions or functions with Sobolev regularity.
+One such construction of local time involves taking a limit of a sequence of discrete approximations of occupation densities along a fixed sequence of time partitions \cite{perkowski2019,davis2018}.